thohenadl/TSMDforUILogs/README.md

 7. The discovered routines are then gathered from the un-encoded UI log based on the indexes generted in step 6.
 8. Finally, [pm4py](https://pm4py.fit.fraunhofer.de/) is used to discover a directly follows graph for visualizing the discovered routine and the time series graphs are displayed as well

+# Jupyter Notebooks Prepared

+There are 5 notebooks ready to be used.
+Three notebooks are important for the reproduction of the main experiment: Testing the recall, precision and accuracy of the time series approach overall.

-## Single Log Discovery Notebook
+## SingleLogDiscovery.ipynb Notebook
 The single log discovery notebook is setup to process a single User Interaction log that can contain a routine.
 The **first section** imports all necessary functions, including the util.util and other native Python libraries.
 The **second section** configured the parameters, which have to be set to make the approach work.
 Please specifiy your file, the columns you aligned to the reference model, and the window size parameter particulary.
 The **third section** does execute the encoding, discovery, and visualisation.
 Do not change anything in there to have the approach working.

-## Validation Log Creation Notebook
+## ValidationLogCreation.ipynb Notebook
 As described in the evaluation section of the paper, the experiment relies on a set of arteficially created user interaction logs.
 You can create your own set and follow the process of the log creation by utilizing the "validationLogCreation" notebook.